jasonposner/Network-Science-Project/readme.md

 ### Python Scripting

 #### Collaborator_Writer.py
 Removes all artists who did not have "&" in their row.
 Before running this, we also replaced popular collaborative keywords like "with" and "feat." with the keyletter "&".
-This narrowed our data set from 9,675 artists to 3,102.
+This narrowed our data set from 9,675 rows to 3,102.
 The output can be found in "only_collaborators_raw"

 #### Ampersand_Cleaner.py
 Transforms a row with many features into many rows with one feature per row.
 This scripting step was done to make the __music_network.py__ implementation easier.
 After one last run through of the keyword "and", we saved this data in the "FINAL_DATA" folder.
 The results can be seen in the "FINAL_DATA" folder.
+This step expanded our rows from 3,102 to 3,967.

 #### Duplicate_Remover.py
 We noticed that even though we created a list of unique artists, some were still repeating.
 This is due to the trailing whitespace and tabs that were entered in the "ampersand cleaner" step.
 We used the regular expression
 ```
 [ \t]+$
 ```
 in the text editor Atom to remove that white space.
 Then we ran duplicate_remover on the formatted set.
+This step reduced our rows from 3,967 to 3,727.